It doesn’t matter how prepared you think you are!

 Shopping & Businesses

-Here are a few important things you need to know about shopping and how business works in France.
+Here are a few essential things you need to know about living in France with regard to shopping and how businesses work in France.

 92) Bag your own food at the grocery store:

 As the cashier is ringing up your food, it’s up to you to bag your own groceries, so you need to work fast.